Systems Theory and Audio Feedback

 In this cycle:

-- The upper arrow shows that more “loudspeaker output volume” tends to cause more “system stress”; and
+- The upper arrow conveys that more “loudspeaker output volume” tends to cause more “system stress”; and

 This cycle resembles a damping feedback cycle, but it is not one, as it does not control deviation away from a target.